TopSwagCode/AWSDynamoDBWrapper/README.md

 ## Roadmap

 * Sample CRUD App.
-* Async samples on Readme and in Sample Project.
-* Query support.
-(Been abit lazy with implementing it).
-* Add support for more datatype (Datetime, Uint and more).
 * Whatever you need :) Just send me a email or message me on Facebook, Linkin or Reddit.
 (No tweeting bird here :P )

 Would love to hear feedback and feature ideas.